-If you’ve been in the cutting your own hair with clippers game for long enough, you have undoubtedly experienced The Rattle quite a few times.
+If you’ve been wondering how to properly adjust Wahl hair clipper blades, and how to cut your own hair with clippers for long enough, you have undoubtedly experienced The Rattle quite a few times.
 If you’re new – don’t worry, you’ll meet it soon enough.
 One day, your hair cutter will start violently shaking, huffing and puffing, rattling with its metallic blades.

 The Rattle boils down to one simple fact: your hair clipper blades have become misaligned.
 And you need to do something to fix them.

 This unfortunate event, a part of any clipper user’s journey, isn’t limited to a certain brand.
 Wahl hair clipper blades have the same chance of this happening to them as Oster’s, Andis, Remington’s…

 Of course, <$20 machines you fetch at retail stores get their blades misaligned in no time.
 But we prefer to not acknowledge the existence of such devices.
 You can’t seriously think of them as professional hair cutting tools.

 So.
 You had a nice, sharp, properly cutting hair clipper blade.
 Now it won’t obey, baring its crooked metallic teeth at you.
 Cuts and trims aren’t accurate anymore and you’re scared of wounding yourself.

 As you might already know, I’m a fan of Wahl professional clippers.
 Their quality doesn’t mean you don’t get the usual misaligned blade from time to time, especially if you use them a lot.
 Luckily, the process of adjusting a Wahl clipper blade is very simple.

 Prerequisite: please, clean your clipper blades before adjusting them.
 We’ve elaborated how important that is before.
 In case you’re unsure of how to clean your hair clippers thoroughly, head over to our extensive guide on clipper maintenance.